spditner/kazoo/applications/crossbar/doc/port_requests.md

 ### List port requests that are managed by you

-This lists all port requests that you (authenticated account) are managing.
+This lists all port requests that you (authenticated account) are managing and port authority for.
 See [Port Authority](#port-authority-port-agent) for more details.

 > GET /v2/port_requests